Fostering Economic Development & Job Growth

 The History of AFCI

-The first major educational event hosted by the AFCI began in 1976 as Cineposium.
-Held annually, this program features professional development seminars designed to teach film commissioners about the management and processes unique to the film commission business.
+After being founded in 1975, AFCI developed a major educational event called AFCI Cineposium.
+The first Cineposium was held in 1976.
+Held annually, this conference-style program features professional development seminars designed to teach film commissioners about the management and processes unique to the film commission business as well as networking opportunities between film commissioners and members of the production community.

 During the late 1940s, the first film commission was formed in the United States in response to the need for film companies to have a local government liaison who could coordinate police, state trooper, and highway patrols; road and highway departments; fire departments; park rangers and other essential municipal and government services for shooting a production on location.